 The tax exemption is open to all new companies except these two types of companies:

-• A company whose principal activity is that of investment holding; and
+- Companies whose principal activity are that of investment holding

-• A company whose principal activity is that of developing properties for sale, investment, or both.
+- Companies whose principal activity are that of developing properties for sale, investment, or both.